I have a tendency to get a little rigid in my thinking. I am not a creature of change.

 Create a destination elopement with just immediate family, or a few friends, or the dog.

-We don’t care.
+Whether you have elaborate wedding plans or chose a private ceremony, we don’t care.
 We don’t judge.
 Just come on down and bring your wedding dress.
 For the right price, Gatlinburg has plenty of businesses that will do the rest.

 3. Bring your own license (and other necessities)

 While elopement packages for a Gatlinburg wedding can be all-inclusive, there are a couple of things you’re going to need for your adventure.